 The PMP is a classical location problem.
-The objective is to locate p facilities (medians) so as to minimize the sum of the distances from each demand vertex to its nearest facility (Hakimi,1964; Hakimi,1965).
-The problem is well known to be NP-hard (Garey and Johnson, 1979), and several heuristics have been developed for p-median problems (Densham and Rushton, 1992; Goodchild and Noronha, 1983; Rolland et al.,1997; Rosing and ReVelle, 1997; Rosing et al.,1998; Teitz and Bart, 1968).
-More complete approaches explore a search tree (Beasley, 1993; Christofides and Beasley, 1982; Efroymson and Ray, 1966; Galvão and Raggi, 1989; Jarvinen et al.,1972; Neebe, 1978).
-Other approaches consider Lagrangean relaxation and subgradient optimization in a primal-dual viewpoint (Beasley, 1993; Senne and Lorena, 2000).
+The objective is to locate p facilities (medians) so as to minimize the sum of the distances from each demand vertex to its nearest facility (Hakimi, 1964, 1965).
+The problem is well known to be NP-hard (Garey and Johnson, 1979), and several heuristics have been developed for p-median problems (Densham and Rushton, 1992; Goodchild and Noronha, 1983; Rolland et al., 1997; Rosing and ReVelle, 1997; Rosing et al., 1998; Teitz and Bart, 1968).
+More complete approaches explore a search tree (Beasley, 1993; Christofides and Beasley, 1982; Efroymson and Ray, 1966; Galvão and Raggi, 1989; Jarvinen et al., 1972; Neebe, 1978).
+Other approaches consider Lagrangian relaxation and subgradient optimization in a primaldual viewpoint (Beasley, 1993; Senne and Lorena, 2000).

 The CPMP considers capacities for the service to be given by each median.
-The total service demanded by vertices identified by p-median clusters can not exceed the service capacity.
-Apparently, the CPMP was not so intensively studied as the classical PMP.
-Similar problems appeared in the works (Klein and Aronson, 1991; Maniezzo et al.,1998; Mulvey and Beck, 1984; Osman and Christofides, 1994).
+The total service demanded by the vertices identified by p-median clusters cannot exceed the service capacity.
+Apparently, the CPMP was not as intensively studied as the classical PMP.
+Similar problems appeared in Klein and Aronson (1991), Maniezzo et al. (1998), Mulvey and Beck (1984), and Osman and Christofides (1994).

 This paper is organized as follows.
-The CGA description in divided in two sections.
-In section 2 we present aspects of modeling to be considered when solving a problem using CGA.
+The CGA description is divided into two sections.
+In Section 2, we present aspects of modeling to be considered when solving a problem using CGA.
 Modeling involves definitions of the schema and structure representations and the consideration of the problems at issue as bi-objective optimization problems.
 The evolution process is also described in this section.
-Section 3 describes the CGA operators, namely, selection, recombination and mutation, as well as the definition of an initial population and a CGA pseudo-code.
+Section 3 describes the CGA operators: selection, recombination, and mutation, as well as the definition of an initial population and a CGA pseudocode.
 Section 4 shows computational results using instances from the literature.
-We conclude in section 5 with a summary of the CGA performance and characteristics.
+We conclude in Section 5 with a summary of the CGA performance and characteristics.